David Riordan: Video games and interactive movies

 In 1983 and 1984, Riordan was involved in the design of the video game Ballblazer, which was the first game developed between Lucasfilm's and Atari's new partnership and Lucasfilm's first ever video game collaboration.
 He also served as producer for the Laserdisc arcade game Freedom Fighter, which used mostly original anime footage based on designs from the films Galaxy Express 999 and Adieu Galaxy Express 999.
 Later in the 1980s Riordan designed It Came from the Desert for Cinemaware.
 He became one of the lead directors and producers for the company Cinemaware during the 1980s, before founding Philips P.O.V.
 Entertainment Group for Philips Media in 1991.

 In 1993 he was the designer of the game Voyeur.
 Voyeur was featured on the cover of Time magazine's September 27, 1993, issue entitled "Attack of the Video Games", featuring the most popular video game titles of the early 1990s—alongside Mario, Sonic, Mortal Kombat, and others.
 In 1995 he was the designer and writer for the game Thunder in Paradise, an interactive game featuring Hulk Hogan.
 That year he also served as director of the game Caesars World of Boxing.
-The game won the Best Sports game award at Cybermania '94: The Ultimate Gamer Awards, broadcast on national television.
+The game won the Best Sports game award at Cybermania '94, broadcast on national television.
 Voyeur was also the winner of the awards for Best Female Actor (Grace Zabriskie), Best Male Actor (Robert Culp), and other Philips CD-i products that Riordan had directed also won awards, such as Best Comedy winner The Wacky World of Miniature Golf, and two others.
 Riordan's products won a total of six awards at this inaugural ceremony.

 Up until 1994 he served as Philips POV creative director, and by 1995 he had become vice president of production for the entertainment division of Time Warner Interactive, where his vision for the future of gaming included a transition to narratives with more positive imagery, in addition to the coupling of video games with the release of studio recordings and the inclusion of Time Warner bands on the game soundtracks.
 During the 1990s he also directed the Interactive Entertainment Studio for Disney.
 In 1998 he was also director for the game Of Light and Darkness, which featured actor James Woods.
 Over his career he was credited for producing, designing or directing over twenty video games and interactive movies.